 - 2% protein

-A guinea pig will also supplement its daily diet by eating its own feces, which provides vitamin B, fiber, and bacteria required for proper digestion.
+Guinea pigs can’t produce their own vitamin C, which is critical for preventing scurvy.
+They also supplement their diet by eating their own feces, which provides vitamin B, fiber, and bacteria needed for proper digestion.

 Are Mushrooms Dangerous for Guinea Pigs?